Tricolor background

 • Estonian Wood Mission to India (10–14 June, 2024), led by Ms. Marje Luup, Ambassador of Estonia to India

-• Business Delegation to India (2–7 December, 2024), led by Ms. Piret Hartman, Minister of Regional Affairs and Agriculture
+• Food & Beverage Business Delegation to India (2–7 December, 2024), led by Ms. Piret Hartman, Minister of Regional Affairs and Agriculture

 Go to Top